Mu2e/EventNtuple/utils/rooutil/README.md

 rooutilhelper --list-available-cuts
 ```

-Feel free to add to common_cuts.hh.
+Feel free to add to common_cuts.hh and put in a pull request on GitHub.
 Some notes on the file:
 * We use the following special characters for the cuts to be printed nicely with ```rooutilhelper```:
    * ```//+``` gives the cut section heading
    * ```bool function_name(args) // explanation``` ensures the cut name has an explanation printed too